dantelepoole/transductx/README.md

 ## Description

-This package offers a rather simple and straightforward way to create and use transducers in Node, as well as a transform module for lazily transforming any iterable object.
-Setting aside my confused terminology in function naming, it works fairly well.
+This package offers a simple and straightforward way to perform transductions in Node.

 ## Installation